angelddaz/de-devtools/README.md

 # Data Engineering Workstation
+# Data Engineer's toolkit
-This project's main focus is the development of single laptop/workstation configuration.
+This project's main focus is complete automation of the deployment of Data Engineering tools.

-Tool stack installation automation is currently (2020/03) going to be focused on the following tools:
+Ever have trouble installing Open Source Software?

+With an Ubuntu operating system, you are five commands away from faultless installation of the following Data Engineering tools:

+## Tool Focus
 * Operating System: Ubuntu 18.04
 * Languages
     * Python